 As we all know, Google Sheets can be used for various purposes when it comes to storing, analyzing, and processing large chunks of data.
 The complete information is stored in rows and columns.
 If you are using Google Sheets, split text to columns is one of the most vital features you need to be aware of.

 Users have several options for formatting the data in Google Sheets.
-You can insert bullet points, link cells, and make graphs as well.
+Users can also transpose data in Google sheets.
+Google sheets transpose is nothing but changing the orientation of a sheet where the rows and columns are switched.
 In all, there is no shortage of features for formatting available at your disposal.

 What Is The Importance Of Split Columns In Google Sheets Feature?

 Users who work with small datasheets might hardly have to use this feature.
 The split columns feature is mostly used in extensive datasheets for separating the terms listed in one column.
 For example, if you have a list of names in a document, you can split them by separating the first and last names and storing them in two different columns.